+Name or Organisation : 3.
+To which part of the Local Plan does this represent ation relate?
 Paragraph 4.3 Policy Core Policy 3: Settlement Hierarchy Proposals Map Figure 4.2 4.
-Do you consider the Local Plan is 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to co- operate Yes X No
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes x No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No х 4 (3) Complies with the Duty to cooperate Yes X No Please mark as appropriate.
 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as possible.
+Please be as precise as possible